-A rigorous judging process brings together finalists from all over the Northern Territory.
+A rigorous judging process brings together finalists from all over the Northern Territory (NT).
 Individual category finalists attend a weekend of professional development, networking and presentations, and conclude with the judging interviews.
 Organisation categories are judged at a presentation interview.
-The judging process concludes with a gala event hosted by the Northern Territory Government and attended by approximately 550 people.
+The judging process concludes with a gala event hosted by the NT Government and attended by approximately 550 people.

-Individual candidates entering the Northern Territory Training Awards are the pride of their employers, host employers, registered training organisations and schools.
+Individual candidates entering the NT Training Awards are the pride of their employers, host employers, registered training organisations and schools.
 Organisations entering the awards are leaders in training design, innovation, delivery and outcomes.

-To find each category winner, judgements will also be made on future potential as ambassadors for the Northern Territory and at the Australian Training Awards to represent the success that is possible through the vocational education and training sector in the Northern Territory.
+To find each category winner, judgements will also be made on future potential as ambassadors for the NT and at the Australian Training Awards to represent the success that is possible through the vocational education and training sector in the NT.